Bears Training Camp Observations: Offense Goes Nowhere in Two-Minute Drill

 Here are more notes from Day 6 of camp:

 -- That two-minute wasn't the only blemish for the Bears' offense.
 The 7-on-7 drill, was particularly rough.
 The ball spent more time on the turf than the receivers' hands.
 Fields had N'Keal Harry wide-open on a corner route in the end zone and airmailed him.
 The offense ran the same play a few reps later.
-Fields connected with Harry this time, but the Big 10 officials tossed a flag for illegal motion.
+Fields connected with Harry this time, but only after the play was allowed to continue despite a false start.

 Fields also missed Mooney in the middle of the end zone and could not connect with Byron Pringle on a back-shoulder throw.